Explore Frisco's Riders Field

 Notable Alumni: Hunter Pence, Joey Gallo, Chris Young, Elvis Andrus, C.J.
 Wilson

-The Frisco RoughRiders, based just north of Dallas, were members of the Double-A Texas League from 2003-2020 before joining the Double-A Central after the Minor League realignment.
+The Frisco RoughRiders, based just north of Dallas, are part of the Double-A Texas League.
 The team debuted in 2003, after the Texas League’s Shreveport SwampDragons were purchased by Mandalay Entertainment in connection with Tom Hicks.
 The team then relocated to North Texas to play at newly built Dr Pepper Ballpark, as an affiliate of the Texas Rangers.
 That partnership continues to this day.

 The RoughRiders were named after the First U.S. Volunteer Cavalry Regiment during the Spanish-American War, which was future President Theodore Roosevelt's claim to fame.
 The regiment was nicknamed "The Rough Riders" by the American press.